-- 14.1 For each year of continuous service a regular employee shall be entitled to sick leave with pay for a total of one (1) day for each month worked. - 14.2 A regular employee may accumulate up to 520 hours of sick leave; any additional sick leave will be converted to vacation or will be paid to the employee at his/her option.
+14.1 For each year of continuous service a regular employee shall be entitled to sick leave with pay for a total of one (1) day for each month worked.

+- 14.2 A regular employee may accumulate up to 520 hours of sick leave; any additional sick leave will be converted to vacation or will be paid to the employee at his/her option.
 Upon retirement the employee will be paid for all unused sick leave.
-(Amended 7-1-94) - 14.3 The Cooperative may require satisfactory evidence of an employee's illness or disability before sick leave will be granted.
+(Amended 7-1-94) - (a) The total number of sick leave hours earned during the period of July 1, 2013 to June 30, 2014 which is in excess of the 520 hours must be taken as time off or cashed out on or before June 30,2014. - 1.)
+14.2 (a) will not apply to employees whose accrued vacation balance is less than 300 hours on June 30, 2014. - 2.)
+This is in addition to vacation usage requirements detailed in Title 11.7 of this agreement. - 14.3 The Cooperative may require satisfactory evidence of an employee's illness or disability before sick leave will be granted.
 If it is found that the employee is taking undue advantage of sick leave provisions, said employee shall forfeit all sick leave accumulated up to that date. - 14.4 If a holiday falls on a workday within the sick leave period of an employee who is entitled to holidays off with pay, it shall not be included in the leave. - 14.5 An employee may use up to three (3) days sick leave for serious family illness.